 Meaningful and personal engagements come from understanding what matters to customers, where they are, and which platforms they’re using to engage with brands.
 The next step is tailoring experiences accordingly.

 It’s no secret that modern customers use more than one device to make buying decisions.
-They may begin their search at home on the desktop and end up purchasing a product on their smartphone or through social media messenger bots.
-It, therefore, becomes crucial to optimize an e-commerce store for different channels.
+For example, they may begin their search at home on the desktop and end up purchasing a product on their smartphone or through social media messenger bots.
+It, therefore, becomes crucial to optimizing an e-commerce store for different channels.

 E-commerce businesses will need to be visible across all channels that shoppers use.
 Apart from the business website, e-retailers should be available on social media, brick-and-mortar outlets, as well as other online stores like Amazon and eBay.